 5) Keep it Readable

-We’ve all seen the blog posts that we in the industry like to call the ye old wall o’ text.
+We’ve all seen the blog posts known as the old wall o’ text.
 No one reads these.
-They can be the best, most interesting, well written articles, but if they’re not easily readable they get skipped over.
+They can be the best, most interesting, well-written articles, but if they’re not easily digestable they get skipped over.
 This isn’t prose, so keeps your thoughts succinct and to the point.